Bulk properties of the Airy line ensemble: A stronger modulus of continuity for parabolic Airy lines

-In this section we give an application of the bridge representation to get a stronger modulus of continuity bound on sets of Airy lines than the one given in Section \ref{S:moduli}.
+In this section we give an application of the bridge representation to get a modulus of continuity bound on parabolic Airy lines that has a better $k$-dependence than Theorem~\ref{T:airy-mod}.
+Theorem~\ref{T:mod-cont-i} is an immediate corollary of our next theorem.

 \begin{theorem} There exists a constant $d > 0$ such that for any $t > 0$, we have